-A gunite swimming pool is one that has walls made from cement and then coated with a layer of plaster.
-This type of swimming pool needs to be winterized before the cold weather sets in so that there will not be any cracks that form in the plaster and cement.
+A gunite swimming pool has walls made from cement and then coated with a layer of plaster.
+This type of swimming pool needs to be winterized before the cold weather sets in so there will not be any cracks that form in the plaster and cement.
 Of course, if you live in an area of the country where it does not freeze, you do not have to go through all of the operations.
 However, it is important to keep an eye on the temperature and decrease your use of the pool.

-Step 1: Test the Water
+Step 1 - Test the Water

 It is important to test the pool in the water before doing any winterizing to it.
-If you do not completely drain the pool in the winter, then it is going to have to be treated so that excess algae, mold, or other germs do not begin to grow.
+If you do not completely drain the pool in the winter, then it is going to have to be treated so excess algae, mold, or other germs do not begin to grow.
 Use a common swimming pool test kit and a sample of the pool's water.
 Go by the manufacturer's directions when testing the pool water.
-There should be a reading of 7.2 to 7.6 pH and about 2 parts chlorine in the water.
+There should be a reading of 7.2 to 7.6 pH and about two parts chlorine in the water.
 You may need to add the balancing chemicals in order to get the water right.

-Step 2: Shock The Pool
+Step 2 - Shock The Pool

-Step 3: Use Algaecide to Treat Water
+Step 3 - Use Algaecide to Treat Water

 After you have given the pool enough time to circulate the shock in the water, apply some algaecide.
 This will help the water also fight off the growth of algae while the pump is not running during the winter.

-Step 4: Backwash Pool Filter
+Step 4 - Backwash Pool Filter

-Step 5: Drain The Water
+Step 5 - Drain The Water

 With the pump and filter drained and clear of any water, set the sump pump below the surface of the water.
 Set the drain hose away from the pool and let the water drain out.
-You want to drain the water to about 6 inches below the skimmer.
+You want to drain the water to about six inches below the skimmer.
 If there is tile in the gunite swimming pool, then make sure to drain the water below the level of the tiles.
-This will ensure that they do not crack from the freezing water.
+This will ensure they do not crack from the freezing water.

-Step 6: Drain Water From Hoses
+Step 6 - Drain Water From Hoses

 Use a shop vac to blow out the water from the pool hoses.
 Once they are clear of any water then you will need to use some water plugs to stop any water from entering the lines.

-Step 7: Cover Gunite Swimming Pool
+Step 7 - Cover Gunite Swimming Pool